Italian resistance movement: Outside Italy

 In the days following 8 September 1943 most servicemen, left without orders from higher echelons (due to Wehrmacht units ceasing Italian radio communications), were disarmed and shipped to POW camps in the Third Reich (often by smaller German outfits).
 However, some garrisons stationed in occupied Greece, Albania, Yugoslavia and Italy fought the Germans.
 Admirals Inigo Campioni and Luigi Mascherpa led an attempt to defend Rhodes, Kos, Leros and other Dodecanese islands from their former allies.
-With reinforcements from SAS, SBS and British Army troops under the command of Generals Francis Gerrard, Russell Brittorous and Robert Tilney, the defenders held on for a month.
+With reinforcements from SAS, SBS and British Army troops under the command of Generals Francis Gerrard Russell Brittorous and Robert Tilney, the defenders held on for a month.
 However, the Wehrmacht took the islands through air and sea landings by infantry and Fallschirmjäger supported by the Luftwaffe.
 Both Campioni and Mascherpa were captured and executed at Verona for high treason.

 On 13 September 1943, the Acqui Division stationed in Cefalonia chose to defend themselves from a German invasion during ongoing negotiations.
-After a ten-day battle, the Germans executed 5,115 officers and enlisted men in retaliation.
+After a ten-day battle, the Germans executed 5,155 officers and enlisted men in retaliation.
 Those killed in the massacre of the Acqui Division included division commander General Antonio Gandin.
+On 1 March 2001, the President of the Italian Republic Carlo Azeglio Ciampi visited Cefalonia, giving a speech underlining how "their conscious choice [of the Acqui Division] was the first act of the Resistenza, of an Italy free from fascism".

 Other Italian forces remained trapped in Yugoslavia following the armistice and some decided to fight alongside the local resistance.
 Elements of the Taurinense Division, the Venezia Division, the Aosta Division and the Emilia Division were assembled in the Italian Garibaldi Partisan Division, part of the Yugoslav People's Liberation Army.
 When the unit finally returned to Italy at the end of the war, half its members had been killed or were listed as missing in action.

-Bastia, in Corsica, was the setting of a naval battle between Italian torpedo boats and an attacking German flotilla.
+On 9 September 1943, Bastia, in Corsica, was the setting of a naval battle between Italian torpedo boats and an attacking German flotilla.
+It was one of the few successful Italian reactions to Operation Achse, and one of the first acts of resistance by the Italian armed forces against Nazi Germany after the armistice of Cassibile.

 Italian military internees

-Italian soldiers captured by the Germans numbered around 650,000-700,000 (some 45,000 others were killed in combat, executed, or died during transport), of whom between 40,000 and 50,000 later died in the camps.
+Italian soldiers captured by the Germans numbered around 650,000–700,000 (some 45,000 others were killed in combat, executed, or died during transport), of whom between 40,000 and 50,000 later died in the camps.
 Most refused cooperation with the Third Reich despite hardship, chiefly to maintain their oath of fidelity to the King.
 Their former allies designated them Italienische Militär-Internierte ("Italian military internees") to deny them prisoner of war status and the rights granted by the Geneva Convention.
 Their actions were eventually recognized as an act of unarmed resistance on a par with the armed confrontation of other Italian servicemen.